robpackwood/RebusHandlerException/README.md

 dotnet publish -r win-x64
 ```

+Then the generated executables from the bin\debug\.net6.0\win-x64\publish directory within each project can be copied to overwrite the existing executables in the main solution directory.

 Running all 5 applications at the same time will generate 2 consumer queues in RabbitMQ: RebusHandler and RebusHandlerException

 The publisher application will prompt you to press any key to publish a message.
 This message will end up in each of the above RabbitMQ queues.